Scientific network: local, nationwide and international collaborations of the MPI-IE

 Furthermore, there are numerous research consortia that build on the collaborations between the MPI-IE and the University.
 The engagements of the MPI-IE in the cluster of Excellence BIOSS 2 "Centre for Biological Signalling Studies" as well as the Center of Chronic Immunodeficiency CCI prove the strong partnership between the institute and the university with its institutions.
 Besides, MPI-IE scientists show participation in various collaborative research consortia (CRC, German: Sonderforschungsbereich, SFB) in Freiburg.
 Read more about local and nationwide CRC partnerships.

 Another major focus of the interactions between the MPI-IE and the University of Freiburg is the education of young scientists.
 Group leaders are usually affiliated with the Faculties of Biology or Medicine and involved in active teaching, mainly at the graduate level (e.g. Oberseminare, Lecture Series Epigenetics).
-Further, all MPI-IE research groups participate in the International Max-Planck Research School for Molecular and Cellular Biology (IMPRS-MCB).
+Further, all MPI-IE research groups participate in the International Max Planck Research School for Immunobiology, Epigenetics, and Metabolism (IMPRS-IEM).
 This joint international Ph.D.
 Program of the MPI-IE and the University of Freiburg provides an outstanding scientific education in Molecular and Cellular Biology, Immunobiology and Epigenetics and attracts highly motivated scientists to come to Freiburg each year.

 Our worldwide network